mtimkovich/cryptomoji/README.md

 ## Implementation

-Cryptomoji uses a modified [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) that has been adjusted to convert emoji to ASCII letters and vice versa.
+Cryptomoji uses a modified [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher) that has been adjusted to convert emoji to letters and vice versa.

 |    | 🥇 | 🥈 | 🥉 |
 |:--:|:--:|:--:|----|